Predictia/AQUA/docs/sphinx/source/diagnostics/tropical_cyclones.rst

 .. figure:: figures/tropical_cyclones2.png
     :width: 10cm

     Example of TCs trajectories computed from the nextGEMS IFS simulation tco1279-orca025-cycle3.
+Note the extratropical cyclone identifided offshore the East Coast of the US which might have been erroneously classified as tropical by the TempestExtremes algorithm.

 Available demo notebooks